gingeralesy/comic-reader/README.md

-# comic-reader
+# Comic Reader
-A comic reader based on Radiance framework for hosting one or multiple web comics.
+A comic reader based on [Radiance](https://github.com/Shirakumo/radiance) framework for hosting one or multiple web comics.